digwijaybpatil/elearn-frontend/README.md

 # ⚙️ 3.
 Configure Backend API Endpoint

-Update the API URL for Axios calls:
+Update the API URL for Axios calls: if you want to communicate with the backend vm via public ip.

+If you want to connect with the public ip and your frontend and backend vm are in same vnet then you can user API PROXY settings in 6.4.Configure Nginx section.

 ### `src/pages/Home.js`
 ```js